Leyah85/Leyah85-/README.md

 # Leyah85-
 My personal repository

-I study technical writing and my program does not educate in Github.
-It seems that GitHub is a very sought after skill so I will educate myself!
+I studied technical writing and education in Github was not included.
+It seems that GitHub is a valuable skill so I am educating myself.

 # Hobbies-